Palak-Tripathi33-ux/Diwali_Sales_Analysis_Python/README.md

 **Project Developed By:** Palak Tripathi | BBA Student | Aspiring Data & Business Analyst

-Feel free to connect with me - https://www.linkedin.com/in/palak-tripathi-37a56234a/ 🤝 **Let's Connect:** Always open to collaborating with fellow data professionals—feel free to reach out via [LinkedIn](https://www.linkedin.com/in/palak-tripathi-37a56234a/) to discuss this analytics model or explore open opportunities!
+🤝 **Let's Connect:** Always open to collaborating with fellow data professionals—feel free to reach out via [LinkedIn](https://www.linkedin.com/in/palak-tripathi-37a56234a/) to discuss this analytics model or explore open opportunities!